NYCOpportunity/pattern-attribution/README.md

 new Toggle();
 ```

-If the "Learn More" toggle isn't used the module does not need to be installed.
+If the "Learn More" toggle isn't used then the module does not need to be installed.

 ### Styles